Satyendra Pakhalé: Academic work and recognition

-Design philosophy
+Design

+Philosophy

-Pakhalé work is rooted in culture of making and engages with themes including poetic analogy, perception, atmosphere, social modernity, secular humanism, craftsmanship, and technology.
+Pakhalé work is rooted in culture of making and engages with themes including poetic analogy, atmosphere, social modernity, secular humanism, craftsmanship, and technology.
 From mass-produced industrial products to experimental one-offs, art, and architecture; Pakhale aims to return objects and their environment the sensorial qualities that have often been lost due to the excesses of industrialization and consumerism.

-I aim to create sensorial qualities in design, such as the texture and warmth we recognize in age-old objects and architectural spaces, yet without passively accepting traditions,… The Sensorial experience is essential.

 Culture of Creation is an active studio practice and applied research platform co-founded in 2013 by designer Satyendra Pakhalé and architect Dr. Tiziana Proietti.
 The initiative integrates theoretical inquiry with practical exploration, focusing on the fundamental human impulse to create, design, and build.

-The concept of a culture of creation refers to the ancient and intrinsic drive behind human making, encompassing the universal need to transform ideas into tangible reality.
+The concept of a 'culture of creation' articulates a critical reimagining of the world as an ethical, cohesive, sensorial and culturally embedded human making, encompassing the universal need to transform ideas into tangible reality.
 Rooted in both historical traditions and contemporary practice, it examines the essence of creativity as a defining aspect of human experience and cultural expression.

-Design approach

-Pakhalé's approach often bridges opposites, such as high and low technology industrial production and traditional craft, or function and poetic expression, within a unified design philosophy.
-He emphasizes social and cultural responsibility, underlining that design is a cultural act about justice as much as utility and beauty.
-A recurring concept in his work is social modernity, which he describes as prioritizing social cohesion over charity, fostering inclusive and forward-looking design rooted in lived experience and cultural awareness.

-Pakhalé describes his approach as that of a cultural nomad, aiming to create objects that resonate across cultures and foster human connection.
-His design process values freedom of thought and making, and often involves the use of natural materials and traditional techniques, reinterpreted through a contemporary lens.
+Approach